Albania - Bikepacking the Backroads

 • Our cycling trip starts and ends in Tirana, whose airport is a 30 min taxi ride from the centre.

 Tirana is well served by budget airlines across Europe.
-In the UK, currently Ryanair fly from Bristol, Manchester, Manchester, Birmingham and Edinburgh (2025 flight timetable pending).
+In the UK, currently Ryanair fly from Bristol, Manchester, Birmingham and Edinburgh.
 Multiple airlines fly from London.

 Please do not book your travel until we have confirmed the minimum trip number has been met.

 • Albania doesn’t have any international railway lines, but is served by long distance buses.
-Zagreb in Croatia is the closest train station, from which a series of international buses via Bosnia/Croatia and Montengro is possible (but certainly not quick).
+Zagreb in Croatia is the closest train station, from which a series of international buses via Bosnia/Croatia and Montenegro are possible (but certainly not quick).

-Alternatively, a ferry runs from Bari in Italy to the Albanian coast, where buses/ride can be picked up.
+Alternatively, a ferry runs from Bari in Italy to the Albanian coast, where buses can be picked up or you can ride.

 • We’ll have a max group size of 18, minimum group size of 6 to run.

-• We will help to pass any dietary requirements to places that we eat, and common ones such as vegetarian, vegan and gluten free are generally fine (though may mean a more limited menu).
+• We will help to pass on any dietary requirements to places that we eat, and common ones such as vegetarian, vegan and gluten-free are generally fine (though may mean a more limited menu).

 • In order to make the most of the riding on offer, we’d suggest that you are comfortable riding 30+ miles in a day in hilly terrain, for a few days on the run.
-Riding a loaded bike for multiple days on the run takes a little more effort, so we’d recommend trying a couple of bigger practice rides of 45+ miles with some weight/luggage on your bike.
+Riding a loaded bike for multiple days on the run takes a little more effort, so we’d recommend trying a couple of bigger practice rides of 45+ miles with some weight/luggage on your bike if you plan to ride bikepacking-style.

 Feel free to drop us an email at hello@sistersinthewild.com if you have any questions on this.